NachtRaveVL/Simple-Hydroponics-Arduino/README.md

 This controller allows one to set up a system of reservoirs, pumps, probes, relays, and other objects useful in automating the daily lighting, feed dosing, watering, and data monitoring & collection processes involved in hydroponically grown fruits, vegetables, teas, herbs, and salves.
 Works with a large variety of widely-available aquarium/hobbyist equipment, including popular GPS, RTC, EEPROM, SD card, WiFi, and other modules compatible with Arduino.
 Contains a large library of crop data to select from that will automatically aim the system for the best growing parameters during the various growth phases for the system configured, along with fully customizable weekly feed/additive amounts and daily feeding/lighting scheduling.
 With the right setup Hydruino can automatically do things like: enable grow lights for the needed period each day (potentially only turning on to augment daily sunlight hours), drive water pumps and auto-dosers during feedings, spray leafy plants in the morning before lights/sunrise, heat cold water to a specific temp for tropical plants, use CO2 sensors to manage air circulation fans to maintain optimal grow tent parameters, remind when to prune plants, or even use soil moisture sensing to dynamically determine watering schedule.

+Our Keep-It-Simple controller system:

 * Can be used entirely offline with RTC module and optional GPS module (or known static location) for accurate time keeping, or used online through enabled on-board WiFi/Ethernet or external ESP-AT WiFi module.
   * Uses [SolarCalculator](https://github.com/jpb10/SolarCalculator), inspired by the NOAA Solar Calculator, for fine offline calculations of the sun's solar position (including sunrise, sunset, & transit times), accurate until 2100.
-* Configured system setup can be saved/loaded to/from EEPROM, SD card, or WiFiStorage-like external storage device.
+* Configured system setup can be exported to EEPROM, SD card, or WiFiStorage external storage device.
-  * System setup can be saved in pretty-print JSON for human-readability (allowing easy text editing), or in raw Binary for compactness & speed.
+  * Can be saved in pretty-print JSON for human-readability (allowing easy text editing), or in raw Binary for compactness & speed.
   * Auto-save, backup-auto-save (for auto-recovery functionality), and low storage-space cleanup (TODO) functionality.
   * Import string decode functions are pre-optimized with minimum spanning trie for ultra-fast text parsing & reduced loading times.
 * Supports interval-based sensor data publishing and system event logging to MQTT IoT broker (for further IoT-integrated processing) or to external storage in .csv/.txt format (/w date in filename, segmented daily).